MerlionRock/RealAndroidBot/README.md

 ### Settings for Free Version
 - Spoofing Enabled
-- Hide PGSharp Enabled
+- Hide PGSharp Disabled, move joystick to somewhere that wont block the screen
 - Enhanced Throw on Excellent and Curved
-- Tap to `Teleport` Enabled.
-By default this option is tap to walk, it will not work for free version.
-Please change to Tap to Teleport
+- Tap to `Walk` Enabled.
 - Set a location with the Map or enter coordinates

 ### Settings for Paid Version